GreyCardinal69/Fluence/README.md

 ```

 ## Functions
-Functions are first-class citizens.
+Functions are Second-Class Citizens.
 All functions start with the 'func' keyword and come in two formats.

 ```rust
 # Expression bodied, returns the value result of an expression.